S2E/s2e-old/docs/FAQ.rst

    or constraint solver code (because of a complex query).
    To see which query is causing the problem, look at the query log.

-3. ``run.stats`` also contains types statistics.
-This file is updated every second, but only when executing symbolic code.
+3. ``run.stats`` contains many types of statistics.
+S2E updates this file about every second, when executing symbolic code.
 See later in this FAQ for a description of its fields.